ROLL WITH IT reviews Hellboy: The Board Game

 The adventures.
 The dungeons.
 The slaying of dragons.

-When you crack open your box, you’re presented with your agents, monsters, a litany of cards, and tiles that make up the maps you’ll be traversing.
+When you crack open your box, you’re presented with your agents, monsters, a litany of cards, and some amazing Luxury Mahjong Tiles that make up the maps you’ll be traversing.
 But each mission is presented as a sealed case file, which you’re meant to crack open once you’re ready to set off.
 Each time a specific condition is fulfilled during the case, you turn a card and something new happens, often turning the win conditions on their head.
 Mercifully, Mantic have realized the rules are a little fiddly at first, so there’s a practice mission included which should let you cut your teeth without blowing any impending surprises.

 I played Hellboy single player, which was actually a genuinely enjoyable experience!
 Because the game is a co-op, single-player has you controlling two agents, and because the roster of agents is so varied, you can build a team that fulfils multiple roles.
 I went with Hellboy (obviously) because Big Red is basically a tank.
 He can knock enemies back, throw furniture around, and shake off damage far easier.
 Oh, and he pulls aggro with ease, so I made my second agent Lobster Johnson, whose ranged attacks and evasive abilities paired with Hellboy’s playstyle nicely.